The Right Complexity Measure in Locally Private Estimation: It is not the Fisher Information: Local minimax complexity and private estimation

 As we shall see, this modulus of continuity fairly precisely characterizes the difficulty of locally private estimation of functionals.
-The key in this definition is that the modulus of continuity is defined with respect to \emph{variation distance}.
-This is in contrast to classical results on optimal estimation, where the more familiar modulus of continuity with respect to Hellinger distance characterizes problem difficulty.
-Indeed, Le Cam's theory of quadratic mean differentiability, contiguity, local asymptotic normality, and local alternatives for testing all reposes on closeness in Hellinger distance~\cite{LeCam86, LeCamYa00, Pollard97, VanDerVaart98}, which justifies the use of Fisher Information in classical statistical problems.
-In nonparametric problems, as we mentioned briefly in the introduction, the modulus of continuity of the parameter $\theta(P)$ with respect to Hellinger distance also characterizes minimax rates for estimation of functionals of distributions~\cite{Birge83, DonohoLi87, DonohoLi91a} (at least in a global minimax sense), and in some instances, it governs local minimax guarantees as well~\cite{CaiLo15}.
-These results all correspond to replacing the variation distance $\tvnorm{\cdot}$ in definition~\eqref{eqn:private-moc} with the Hellinger distance between $P$ and $P_0$.
-As we illustrate, the difference between the classical Hellinger-based modulus of continuity and ours~\eqref{eqn:private-moc} leads to to substantially different behavior for private and non-private estimation problems.
+The key is that the modulus is with respect to \emph{variation distance}.
+This is in contrast to the classical results we review in the introduction and Section~\ref{sec:classical-local-minimax} on optimal estimation, where the more familiar modulus of continuity with respect to Hellinger distance characterizes problem difficulty.
+As we illustrate, the difference between the Hellinger~\eqref{eqn:hellinger-modcont} and variation~\eqref{eqn:private-moc} moduli leads to different behavior for private and non-private estimation problems.